In The Sixth Grade Classroom

-Mathematics: Houghton Mifflin Math is an exciting book that challenges the students’ cognitive and creative skills through problem solving, reasoning, application and practice.
-This program is designed to develop a proficiency in basic skills of whole numbers, fractions and decimals.
-We will also study ratios, proportions, statistics, probability, pre-algebra concepts and geometry.
-The students will have ample practice and review to ensure them the ability to use these skills in everyday application of these mathematical concepts.
+Mathematics: Prentice Hall Course 1 Mathematics is an exciting book that challenges the students’ cognitive and creative skills through problem-solving, reasoning, application and practice.
+This program is designed to develop a proficiency in basic skills of whole numbers, fractions, and decimals.
+We will also study ratios, proportions statistics, probability, pre-algebra concepts, and geometry.
+The students will have ample practice and review to ensure them the ability to use these skills in the everyday application of these mathematical concepts.

-In Social Studies we will use the text History of Our World published by Prentice Hall.
+In Social Studies we will use the text My World History published by Pearson.
 We will be exploring cultures and civilizations of the past to find out how our world works today.
-The main focus of our study will be on the Western Hemisphere, for example Ancient Greece and Ancient Rome.
-We will learn about our unique Earth through the regions, locations, places, environments, religions and movements of the past and present.
+The main focus of our study will be in the Western Hemisphere, for example, Ancient Greece and Ancient Rome.
+We will learn about our unique Earth through the regions, locations, places, environments, religions, and movements of the past and present.
 Students will also review current events.
 They will be assessed on the political process and the major news events of the world.

 Art: The Visual Arts Program at St. Hugo offers students a variety of experience in different areas of art such as Drawing, Painting, Ceramics, Digital Design, and Sculpture.
 Art history is also a key component of the art curriculum.
 Teaching is based on the elements of art and the principles of design.
 Projects are centered on artists and correlate with classroom instruction.